Ironhand-H/mtool-json-translator/README.md

 - Jackson
 - Maven
 - Electron
+- React

 Local AI used for testing

 - LM Studio
-- OpenAI Compatible API
+- OpenAI Compatible API (chat/completions)
-- Qwen3
+- Model: qwen/qwen3-14b

 IDE and other tools used